allnightlight/ConditionalWassersteinAutoencoderPoweredBySinkhornDistance/casestudies/doc.md

 Note that the observable variables' distribution is twisted, while the latent variables' one is not.

+We train agents by using the hyperparameters in the table 3.2.1 and the figure 3.2.1 shows the learning curves of the pair of performances mentioned already in the case study #1.
+It tolds us that the training has converged at the end of the final epoch.
+We see below in detail an agent among the trained agents around the average performance.

+The figure 3.2.2(a) shows how the trained encoder maps the observable variable image (the blue in the left) to the latent variable image (the blue one in the right).
+The projected image on the latent variable space represents well the referenced image(the gray one).
+Particulaly, the part mapped from the twisted part of the input image is pushed and piled up on the surface of the referenced image due to the fact that the encoder cannot untangle the distortion of the mobius band.

+The figure 3.2.2(b) shows the referenced latent variable image(the red one in the left) and its projected image on the observable variable space by the trained decoder (the red one in the right).
+As mentioned in the case of the encoder, the projected image looks like the referenced observable image(the gray one in the right), though, since the refrenced latent image is not twisted, a part of projected image is streched and flipped to the twisted part of the mobius band.
+This happens because the decoder has to preserve the topological structure.

+Thus, however well wasserstein autoencoders can regenerate datasets of distributions with complex structures in the data-driven manner, they cannot represent topological structure.

 Table 3.2.1.
 Hyper parameters

 |name|description|value|